 Create your first score

-We’ll start by creating a new score from a template (Alternatively, you can learn about creating a score from scratch in Adding and removing instruments).
+We’ll start by creating a new score from a template (Alternatively, you can learn about creating a score from scratch in Setting up your score).

 To create a score from a template: